LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 controllers to be used by SUNDIALS integrators.
 These controllers estimate step sizes (among other things) such that the next step solution satisfies a desired temporal accuracy, while striving to maximize computational efficiency.
-We note that in the descriptions below, we frequently use the object *dsm* to represent temporal error.
+We note that in the descriptions below, we frequently use *dsm* to represent temporal error.
 This is **not** the raw temporal error estimate; instead, it is a norm of the temporal error estimate after scaling by the user-supplied accuracy tolerances (the SUNDIALS WRMS-norm),